edward-murrell/tdd7/docs/README.md

 database and node structure is mocked up in software, which is much faster.

-When using TDD7, production code is moved out of the root namespace into individual namespaces, using stub functions.
+When using TDD7, production code is moved out of the root namespace into individual namespaces, using wrapper functions.

 *Example here*

-When this function is being tested, a set of stub functions such as *node_load()* that call the the mock framework is loaded in the same namespace as the tested function.
+When this function is being tested, a set of wrapper functions such as *node_load()* that call the the mock framework is loaded in the same namespace as the tested function.
 The test data is loaded into the test framework.
-When the tested function is run, it will call the stub functions instead of the core functions, and the appropriate mock data will be returned.
+When the tested function is run, it will call the wrapper functions instead of the core functions, and the appropriate mock data will be returned.

 # Concepts